nens/cookiecutter-python-template/{{ cookiecutter.project_name }}/README.rst

 - Update this readme.
 Use `.rst
   <http://www.sphinx-doc.org/en/stable/rest.html>`_ as the format.

-- Ask Reinout to configure travis and coveralls.

 - Remove this section as you've done it all :-)